MITHaystack/HOPS/doc/reference/source/hops4/libraries/utilities/legacy_compatibility.rst

 Primary Functionality                           Legacy HOPS3 date structure compatibility Key Features                                    | Compatible with legacy HOPS3 date struct
                                                 | Prevents namespace collisions with modern *date* library
-                                                | Maintains original field layout and types
+                                                | Maintains original field layout; the `second` field is widened from `float` to `double`
 =============================================== ====================================================================

 The :hops:`legacy_hops_date` struct provides compatibility with the legacy HOPS3 date struct.
+Note that the `second` field is widened from `float` (the original HOPS3 type) to `double`, which may introduce a loss of precision when converting to/from the actual legacy struct.